AidanGCr/subsetVCF/README.md

 #### -a

-Command: -a annover_db in.vcf
+Command: -a annover_db vcf1 in.vcf

-Output will be a directory "outdir_BRCA2" with a file containing annotated variants from the input VCF for the given sample.
+Output will be a directory "outdir_BRCA2" with a file containing annotated variants from the input VCF.

 #### -A